Walodja1987/xns/test/Tests.md

 #### Functionality

+- Should initialize the contract correctly
   - Should initialize owner correctly.
   - Should set `deployedAt` to current block timestamp.
   - Should register special namespace "x" with correct price (100 ETH).
   - Should set special namespace creator to owner.
   - Should map SPECIAL_NAMESPACE_PRICE to "x" namespace.

 #### Events